Medically Reviewed April 2023, by Claire Clarke - Head of Surgical Services for The Harley Medical Group

 TRUTH - It is possible that after rhinoplasty there will be a temporary reduction in your sense of smell or taste, but in most cases this returns to normal within 6 weeks.
 Total loss of your sense of smell or taste is unlikely following rhinoplasty.

-If you are considering rhinoplasty and would like to start your journey, you can read more or book a no obligation consultation with a Patient Advisor today.
+If you are considering rhinoplasty and now understand what is a rhinoplasty myths or truths, start your journey with us!
+You can read more or book a no obligation consultation with a Patient Advisor today.